 Nora Willauer is a cellist, songwriter, and vocalist.
 She has performed in a variety of ensembles, from Conservatori Liceu’s Schubert Cello Quintet in Spain, to the Push Farther Project in Maine, to the Eugene Symphony in Oregon.
 As cellist at the University of Oregon, she was awarded first prize for her interpretation of Tchaikovsky’s Rococo variations.
 In July of 2017, she was awarded first prize at the Groningen Music Festival in the Netherlands.
 With Alex Wilder, she negotiated her way through cultural and language challenges and pioneered documentary songwriting sessions in Spain.

 Malcolm Brooks, PhD, is a composer and documentary songwriter.
 His work can be heard on PBS, NOVA, and the History Channel.
 He has written music for films that have won a number of honors, including two Emmy nominations and a Peabody award.
 He has performed documentary songs in a range of venues, from the Freight and Salvage in Berkeley to Carnegie Hall in New York.
-He holds degrees from Columbia, Berkeley, and Prescott, and lives in Rockport, Maine, with his wife Barbara.
+He serves on the faculty at Bay Chamber Concerts and Music School and holds degrees from Columbia, Berkeley, and Prescott.
+Malcolm lives in Rockport, Maine, with his wife Barbara.

 Chloë Isis is a writer and singer.
 She performs with Clio Berta and together they have experimented with writing documentary songs with children as young as eight.
 In 2016, Chloë and Malcolm Brooks traveled to the White Mountain School in New Hampshire to teach documentary songwriting to high school students.
 As a musical sherpa, Chloë conducted the first-ever live documentary songwriting session on radio.
 She has the honor of being the most played vocalist on Scot Cannon’s program on WERU.
 She has toured with Village Harmony throughout the Northeast and in South Africa.